Y-Digital/semantic-modeling-tools/README.md

 # Conceptual Modeling and Linked Data Tools

-An opinionated list of useful tools for Conceptual Modeling and Linked Data.
+An opinionated list of tools for Conceptual Modeling and Linked Data.
+The list intends to present the most useful tools, instead of being comprehensive.

 # Conceptual Modeling